jsiegenthaler/hueget/README.md

 ## API Documentation
 For full details of the control capabilities, please see the [official Philips Hue API reference](https://developers.meethue.com/develop/hue-api/).

-An [alternative unoffical reference](http://www.burgestrand.se/hue-api/), somewhat outdated, also exists.
+An [alternative unofficial reference](http://www.burgestrand.se/hue-api/), somewhat outdated, also exists.

 # Finding your Light, Group, Sensor or other Resource ids
 You need to know the id of the resource (light, group, sensor etc) that you wish to control.
 Ids can be either a numeric integer (generally starting at 0) or a string, depending on the resource.
 Go to http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/resourcename.
-The resourcename is lights, groups, sensors, etc. You will see a JSON responce that looks like this (truncated here for brevity, only lights is shown.
+The resourcename is lights, groups, sensors, etc. You will see a JSON response that looks like this (truncated here for brevity, only lights is shown.
 Groups is similar):
 ```
 {"1":{"state":{"on":false,"bri":198,"hue":5360,"sat":192,"effect":"none","xy":[0.5330,0.3870],"ct":500," ...
 ```